licaomeng/github-repo-search-app/README.md

 # Requirement Spec
 - The page should meet the basic requirement on view/search/pagination/share
 - Should consider the throttle use cases including but not limited to enter, click pagination, etc.
 - Should consider the performance. (garbage data collection, event listener management, animation, user interaction, etc.)
 - Should consider the corner cases. (no search result, without pagination, fetch failure, etc.)
-- Should work well on responsive window and desktop/mobile sides.
+- Should work well on responsive window and desktop/tablets/mobile sides.
 - Should consider basic user experience such as loading
-- Should consider the accessibility (ARIA, high contrast, etc.).
+- Should consider the accessibility (ARIA, high contrast, theme mode, etc.).
 - Should consider the localization (RTL, translation).

 # Component architecture